gemfire/gemfire-developer-website/content/blog/security-manager-basics-authentication-only.md

 In this example, you will go through a basic implementation of a custom `SecurityManager` for an authentication-only system.

-{{% callout %}}
-It’s important to note that I am not a security expert.
+> It’s important to note that I am not a security expert.
 The purpose of this article is to introduce the GemFire `SecurityManager`.
 This example is not meant for use in a production environment.
-{{% /callout %}}

 ## The Security Manager
 To secure a GemFire cluster, the user needs to deploy a custom implementation of the *[SecurityManager](https://github.com/apache/geode/blob/support/1.14/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* interface, so that the authentication logic is entirely encapsulated within the implementation itself.